simpeg-research/Moshtaghian-et-al-2026-aem-nwt/README.md

 - Depth of investigation (DOI) overlays
 - All results saved in `outputs/` as `.pkl` and `.png`

-Below is an example output from the fixed beta inversion of AEM Line L150020, showing the resistivity model with gradient-based depth of investigation (black contour) and the corresponding RMS misfit profile.
+Below is an example output from the fixed β inversion of AEM Line L150020, showing the resistivity model with a gradient-based estimate of the permafrost base (black contour) and the corresponding RMS misfit profile.

 <p align="center">
   <img src="outputs/L150020_fixedbeta_RMS.png" width="800">
 </p>

 <p align="center"><b>Figure:</b> Fixed β inversion results for Line L150020.
-Top: resistivity model with estimated DOI (black).
+Top: inverted resistivity model with permafrost base estimated using a second-order gradient method (black line).
 Bottom: RMS misfit across source locations.</p>

 ---